 Shown below are two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Food Shops” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju); and the second one was for “dog meat restaurants”.

-Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in and around Seoul Gangdong-gu in order to supply all of these outlets.
+Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in the vicinity of Seoul Gangdong-gu to supply all of these outlets.

 - Send Email:

 [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected]; [email protected];

 - Send letter (Use the below-suggested message or petition):

 Alcaldesa de Segovia, doña Clara Luquero de Nicolás

 Send a copy of your letter to Seoul Gangdong-gu Mayor Hae-Sik Lee: